 If the patient is experiencing difficulty walking or has recurrent or persistent back pain that will not respond to rest or medication, surgery may be the best option.
 The goal is to remove the disc material that is pressing on the spinal cord.
 We can also do a preventative procedure at this time to reduce the likelihood of recurrence.

-For dogs with grades 1-4 IVDD that are managed surgically, the chances of regaining the ability to walk are about 95% in the hands of an experienced neurosurgeon at SEVN.
+For dogs with grades 1-4 IVDD that are managed surgically, the chances of making a fully functional recovery are about 95% in the hands of an experienced neurosurgeon at SEVN.

-For grade 5 dogs, the chances of recovery are significantly lower.
+For grade 5 dogs, the chances of recovery are significantly lower at about 50%.
 Surgery should be performed as soon as possible for the best chance of recovery, no more than 48 hours after losing the ability to feel the legs.